-*Did You Notice?…* The foreign flavor infiltrating this year’s Indianapolis 500?
-Just three of the top 10 drivers list their hometowns from the United States: Ryan Hunter-Reay, Marco Andretti, and Josef Newgarden.
-Just nine of the 33 starters overall – less then 30 percent – were born here, compared to 41 of the 43 starters in Sunday’s Coca-Cola 600.
+Did You Notice?
+The foreign flavor infiltrating this year’s Indianapolis 500?
+Just three of the top-10 drivers list their hometowns from the United States: Ryan Hunter-Reay, Marco Andretti and Josef Newgarden.
+Just nine of the 33 starters overall – less than 30% – were born here, compared to 41 of the 43 starters in Sunday’s Coca-Cola 600.

 - So Kurt Busch would be a welcome addition at Joe Gibbs Racing?
 Color me surprised; it’s what I’ve believed since late last year, a partnership never perfected due to the late release date from Penske more than anything else.
 But two things have to happen for the brother/brother deal to come to fruition: no more Kurt Loses His Temper while Joey Logano needs to give Home Depot a reason to bail.
 So far, the jury is still out on both but it’s a story to keep watching as again, it’s the only major veteran organization capable of welcoming this top-tier driver with open arms.

-– One story I’m watching for the Indy 500: the huge dropoff in speed back in the pack.
-There’s a handful of cars who have struggled in race trim, combined with efforts from the back row (Bryan Clauson, Simona De Silvestro, Jean Alesi) that were 12 miles an hour or more off the pole speed.
-How often have we seen slower traffic, when approached the wrong way lead to devastating wrecks on an oval?
-Lapped cars at the very least could help decide this thing on what’s bound to be the most unpredictable Sunday for open-wheel (new cars, no heavy favorite) in a long time.
+- One story I’m watching for the Indy 500: the huge dropoff in speed back in the pack.
+There’s a handful of cars who have struggled in race trim, combined with efforts from the back row (Bryan Clauson, Simona De Silvestro, Jean Alesi) that were 12 mph or more off the pole speed.
+How often have we seen slower traffic, when approached the wrong way, lead to devastating wrecks on an oval?
+Lapped cars at the very least could help decide this thing on what’s bound to be the most unpredictable Sunday for open wheel (new cars, no heavy favorite) in a long time.

 A daily email update (Monday through Friday) providing racing news, commentary, features, and information from Frontstretch.com